HehNiceArt/EMC201_GameProg1/README.md

-# EMC201_GameProg1
+# EMC201 Game Programming 1
-  Git repository for Game Programming 1
+This is all my unity projects during taking the course of EMC202.